web-infra-dev/modern.js/packages/builder/builder-doc/en/config/tools/tsChecker.md

-- Type: `Object | Function | false`
+- Type: `boolean | Object | Function`
-- Default: `Object`
+- Default: `true`

 By default, the [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin) is enabled for type checking.

 You can:

+- Configure to `true` to enable type checking by `fork-ts-checker-webpack-plugin`.
+- Configure to `false` to disable type checking by `fork-ts-checker-webpack-plugin`.
 - Configure as `Object` or `Function` to modify the default config.
-- Configure to `false` to turn off type checking for `fork-ts-checker-webpack-plugin`.

 The default config is as follows: